 Other tobacco products

-Swedish Match is a major player in the US market for mass market cigars and the largest manufacturer for chewing tobacco.
-Nearly all the products are sold exclusively on the US market.
+Swedish Match holds the number 2 position in the US market for mass market cigars and is the largest manufacturer for chewing tobacco.

 Production of cigars takes place in Santiago, Dominican Republic and Dothan, Alabama.
-Production of chewing tobacco takes place in Owensboro, Kentucky.
+Production of chewing tobacco takes place in Owensboro, Kentucky and Odense, Denmark.
 Chew bags are produced in Denmark.

 |Key data, MSEK||2018||2017||2016|